joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

-9.2 a partnership each member of which is:

-- (a) a company so resident in the United Kingdom;
-- (b) a company not so resident in the United Kingdom which carries on a trade in the United Kingdom through a permanent establishment and which brings into account in computing its chargeable profits (within the meaning of section 19 of the CTA) the whole of any share of interest payable in respect of that advance that falls to it by reason of Part 17 of the CTA; or

-9.3 a company not so resident in the United Kingdom which carries on a trade in the United Kingdom through a permanent establishment and which brings into account interest payable in respect of that advance in computing the chargeable profits (within the meaning of section 19 of the CTA) of that company.]²
+# 9.</h9>

-9. [The Increase Lender confirms that it holds a passport under the HMRC DT Treaty Passport scheme (reference number [●]) and is tax resident in [●]*, so that interest payable to it by borrowers is generally subject to full exemption from UK withholding tax and requests that the Parent notify:
+[The Increase Lender confirms that it holds a passport under the HMRC DT Treaty Passport scheme (reference number [●]) and is tax resident in [●]*, so that interest payable to it by borrowers is generally subject to full exemption from UK withholding tax and requests that the Parent notify:

+# 9.1</h9>
-- 9.1 each Borrower which is a party as a Borrower as at the Increase Date; and
+each Borrower which is a party as a Borrower as at the Increase Date; and

+# 9.2</h9>
-- 9.2 each Additional Borrower which becomes an Additional Borrower after the Increase, that it wishes the scheme to apply to the Facilities Agreement.**
+each Additional Borrower which becomes an Additional Borrower after the Increase, that it wishes the scheme to apply to the Facilities Agreement.**

 [9/10].
 The Increase Lender confirms that it is not a Sponsor Affiliate.

-[10/11].[The Increase Lender confirms that it [is]/[is not]*** a Non-Acceptable L/C Lender.]****
+[10/11].
+[The Increase Lender confirms that it [is]/[is not]*** a Non-Acceptable L/C Lender.]****

-[11/12].We refer to clause [●] (Creditor Accession Undertaking) of the Intercreditor Agreement.
+[11/12].
+We refer to clause [●] (Creditor Accession Undertaking) of the Intercreditor Agreement.
 In consideration of the Increase Lender being accepted as a Senior Lender for the purposes of the Intercreditor Agreement (and as defined in the Intercreditor Agreement), the Increase Lender confirms that, as from the Increase Date, it intends to be party to the Intercreditor Agreement as a Senior Lender, and undertakes to perform all the obligations expressed in the Intercreditor Agreement to be assumed by a Senior Lender and agrees that it shall be bound by all the provisions of the Intercreditor Agreement, as if it had been an original party to the Intercreditor Agreement.

-[12/13].This Agreement may be executed in any number of counterparts and this has the same effect as if the signatures on the counterparts were on a single copy of this Agreement.
+[12/13].
+This Agreement may be executed in any number of counterparts and this has the same effect as if the signatures on the counterparts were on a single copy of this Agreement.

-[13/14].This Agreement and any non-contractual obligations arising out of or in connection with it are governed by English law.
+[13/14].
+This Agreement and any non-contractual obligations arising out of or in connection with it are governed by English law.

-[14/15].This Agreement has been entered into on the date stated at the beginning of this Agreement.
+[14/15].
+This Agreement has been entered into on the date stated at the beginning of this Agreement.

 2 Include only if New Lender is a UK Non-Bank Lender, i.e. falls within paragraph (a)(ii) of the definition of "Qualifying Lender" in clause 1.1 (Definitions).